uratori(ウラトリ)

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description indicates when to use (to research certifications of a specific vendor) and provides guidance on optional parameters like corporateNumber to avoid confusion.
-However, it does not explicitly state when not to use or mention alternatives.
+The description explains when to use the tool (to check vendor certifications) and includes guidance on optional parameters like corporateNumber to avoid mix-ups.
+However, it does not explicitly state when not to use it or mention alternatives beyond the sibling.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.